 How To Add A Reading Progress Bar In WordPress

-First of all download and install Worth The Read plugin from the WordPress plugins directory.
+First of all download and install the Worth The Read plugin from the WordPress plugins directory.
 Don’t forget to activate the plugin.

 There are other settings available like the color, thickness, opacity, background, start foreground, end foreground, etc. Customize the plugin in the way you want and at the end don’t forget to click on the save changes button.